commonhaus/foundation/policies/ip-policy.md

 ## Contributions

+All new code contributions to any Project must be made under the Project Code License.
+Contributions must be accompanied by either a Developer Certificate of Origin (DCO available at <http://developercertificate.org/>) or a Contributor License Agreement (CLA), as determined by the project’s technical governing body.
+The DCO or CLA binds the individual contributor and, if applicable, their employer to the Project Code License.

 > [!TIP]
-> All code contributions must align with the project’s license and come with a promise (DCO) from contributors that they have the right to contribute under these terms.
+> All code contributions must align with the project’s license and come with a promise (DCO or CLA) from contributors that they have the right to contribute under these terms.

-All new code contributions to any Project shall be made under the Project Code License accompanied by a Developers Certificate of Origin (DCO, available at <http://developercertificate.org/>), which will bind the individual contributor and, if applicable, their employer to the Project Code License.

-The technical governing body of each Project may provide for additional requirements with respect to contributions.
-For example, a Project may require that new code contributions to a Project be accompanied by a signed Contributor License Agreement (CLA).

 ### Developers Certificate of Origin (DCO) or Contributor License Agreement (CLA)?

 The DCO and CLA differ in their approach to intellectual property rights.

-- A DCO is a straightforward way for contributors to assert their rights to submit work, typically through a declaration in the commit message.
+- A DCO is a straightforward method for contributors to assert their rights to submit work, typically through a declaration in the commit message.
-- A CLA is a formal agreement that allows contributors to grant broader rights over their contributions to the project.
+- A CLA is a formal agreement that grants the project broader rights over the contributions.

-While CLAs can offer projects flexibility in managing licenses and more control over contributions, DCOs favor ease of participation with a less formal mechanism for contribution.
+While a CLA offers flexibility in managing licenses and greater control over contributions, a DCO facilitates ease of participation with a less formal mechanism for contribution.

 ## Intellectual Property Rights